Are you preparing for the SIE, Series 7, Series 79, or another securities exam?

 - Repeating questions to gauge your preparedness.
 You should complete unused questions whenever possible to get the best reading on your exam readiness.
 Consistently scoring 80%+ on questions you have seen before might not mean you are ready, while a 73% on questions you have not seen before means you’re good to go.

-- leaving unused questions for testing just prior to the exam.
+- Leaving unused questions for testing just prior to the exam.
 It’s important to know where you stand just before you test, and your performance on unused exam questions is the best predictor.
 To check yourself, you’ll need to complete never-before-seen questions 2-3 days before your actual exam.
 If you don’t have a test date, don’t get antsy and complete all unused questions.
 Save some.

 Take advantage of these tips and our study resources to give yourself the best possible chance of passing your securities exam.
-We are committed to your success and thank you for partnering with us for your exam preparation journey.